flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 accounts and their ssh public keys.
 Typically, this module can be used to set the administrator accounts.

+Remark: this module implements the "params" design pattern.

 # Usage

 Here is an example: